thunlp/MIML/README.md

 ### Data

-The data and the data processing program are under the directory `/data`.
+The data and the preprocessing code are under the directory `/data`.

 ### BERT

-Following https://github.com/huggingface/transformers, and made some modifications, the modified code is placed under the directory /my_transformers.
+We build our model based on the BERT implementation of [Huggingface](https://github.com/huggingface/transformers).
+The code for our model is placed under the directory /my_transformers.

 #### Pre-trained model: